 Sorry.
 I do not like to emphasize the monetary aspects of collecting comics.
 Too many stories about comics collecting focus on how much money everything is worth instead of the great stories and characters.
 I do not do it for the money and I don’t try to rationalize it as an investment and I’m not into it to make money, I have a regular job that pays the bills just fine.
-I’m never going to sell any of my comics, I’ll leave that to my kids when it becomes their inheritance to do with as they will (though I hope they’ll keep at least a few of them as a remembrance).
+I’m not going to sell any of my comics, I’ll leave that to my kids when it becomes their inheritance to do with as they will (though I hope they’ll keep at least a few of them as a remembrance).

 What is your favorite comic book and one you could never part with?

 I’m never parting with any of them, but my favorite is the one that started it all, Amazing Spider-Man #88.
 It’s actually a replacement copy, since I really thrashed the original copy I had when I was 8, reading it hundreds of times and cutting out the Spider-Man pictures.
 The copy I have now has been in my collection since the early 1980s and I’ve had it autographed by both Stan Lee and John Romita, Sr.

 Is there a particular comic book that you really want to own but don’t currently?

 Amazing Fantasy #15, the 1st appearance of Spider-Man.
 I have every other appearance of Spider-Man except this one.
 Unfortunately, it’s too expensive at this point, I wish I had bought a copy 25 years ago.
 I have plenty of reprint versions of this issue, but having an original would be nice.

 UPDATE: Since this was originally written, I have acquired Amazing Fantasy #15, so my new grail is Marvel's 1st super-hero comic: Fantastic Four #1.